merenbach/hotel-juliet/README.md

 autotranslate to upper case?
 - use dict of individual dicts instead of str.maketrans (which also makes dicts)? seems less efficient {'a': {'a':'q', 'b':'r'...
+  - test whether keys/alphas actually have to be strings

 ## Notes